DataTalksClub/mlops-zoomcamp/cohorts/2023/05-monitoring/homework.md

 ## Q1.
 Prepare the dataset

-Start with `baseline_model_nyc_taxi_data.ipynb`.
+Start with `baseline_model_nyc_taxi_data.ipynb` that can be found [here](https://github.com/DataTalksClub/mlops-zoomcamp/blob/eb3fbf64c874f72ca015d456a3a6e824291e08af/05-monitoring/baseline_model_nyc_taxi_data.ipynb).
 Download the March 2023 Green Taxi data.
 We will use this data to simulate a production usage of a taxi trip duration prediction service.

 What is the shape of the downloaded data?
 How many rows are there?